The History of DynamoRIO

 The DynamoRIO developers at MIT started a security company called Determina using the DynamoRIO software.
 Determina built its award-winning security products, the Memory Firewall and Vulnerability Protection Suite, on top of the DynamoRIO platform.

 VMware acquired DynamoRIO in 2007.
 Five versions were released from VMware on GoVirtual.org:

 DynamoRIO was open-sourced and its code uploaded to Google Code in February 2009.
-Versions from 1.4 onward are hosted there.
+Versions from 1.4 through 5.0.0 were hosted there.

 DynamoRIO was moved to Github in December 2014.